-In an effort to provide the best user experience, Google AdWords wants to show the most relevant ads to searchers.
+In an effort to provide the best user experience, Google Ads wants to show the most relevant ads to searchers.
 If they didn’t, they’d lose money because fewer people would click the ads.

 To accomplish this, they’ve established a system called “Quality Score”.
 It rewards businesses who provide an exceptional user experience.

-To determine your quality score, AdWords looks at:
+To determine your quality score, Ads looks at:

 - What percentage of ad appearances earned a click